nluka/ntest/simple-example/README.md

-This example will walk through the basics of ntest.
+This example walks through the basics of ntest.

 To use ntest, copy [ntest.cpp](/ntest.cpp) and [ntest.hpp](/ntest.hpp) somewhere into your project, and create a translation unit for your tester program.
 In this example, our filesystem looks like: